 High School Art, Sign Language My style of teaching art is designed to relate the wonders and joy of art to learning, not just about fine art, but about the world.
 Lessons incorporate the techniques and methods used in the fine arts with the concepts and knowledge needed to succeed in life.
 One of the magical facts about art is that there is no right or wrong.
 Once students understand this concept, their inhibitions and fears of failure seem to dissolve, and their willingness to travel to new heights becomes second nature.
 Both problem solving and creative thinking skills are naturally strengthened.
-My hope is that my students will develop a lifelong love of learning through art.
+My hope is that my students will develop a lifelong love of learning through art and in sign language.
+I grew up with deaf parents where sign language was my first language.
 I graduated Cum Laude from Louisiana Tech University.
 I also earned a masters degree with a Visual Art Focus from Bank Street-Parsons in New York City.
 I love to spend time with my sons and grandchildren.
 I have lived in The Woodlands for over thirty years and I love the wonderful opportunities living here offer.
 My favorite verses from the Bible are: Ecclesiastes 3:11 He has made everything beautiful in its time.
 Also, he has put eternity into man’s heart, yet so that he cannot find out what God has done from the beginning to the end.
 1 Corinthians 12:5-6 And there are varieties of service, but the same Lord; and there are varieties of activities, but it is the same God who empowers them all in everyone.

 Middle School Computer, High School Intro Computer Programming & Engineering, Computers Department Head This will be my family’s sixth year at Legacy, and I have three children who will be in 2nd grade, 4th grade, and 6th grade.
 I’m excited about this new year the Lord has for me, and my prayer is that I will bring glory to His name through all I do.
 I graduated with a Bachelor of Science degree in Accounting and a minor in Computer Programming from the University of Alabama.
 I am also a CPA (Certified Public Accountant: inactive status) and a CISA (Certified Information Systems Auditor: inactive status).
 Following college I worked at various energy related companies including Arthur Andersen, Duke Energy, and Koch Capital Markets.